Rapid-onset Obesity with Hypothalamic Dysfunction, Hypoventilation, and Autonomic Dysregulation

 Complications of obesity including fatty liver, elevated lipids, or diabetes mellitus should be considered.
 A high suspicion should be maintained for tumors of neural crest origin, with imaging performed upon recognition of scoliosis or an unidentified shadow on chest x-ray.

-The treatment of ROHHAD is based on the affected systems involved.
-The obesity can be controlled with diet and exercise with special emphasis in avoiding further weight gain as the child grows vertically, but should be done in consultation with a nutritionist.
-Since patients with ROHHAD do not increase their breathing adequately during physical exertion, it is important to recommend only modest exertion until safe parameters have been established by a physician based on end tidal carbon dioxide and pulse oximetry values recorded during exercise.
+The treatment of ROHHAD at present is based on the clinical features and their relative severity.
+The obesity is exceedingly difficult to control with diet and exercise.
+More effective is special emphasis to avoid further weight gain as the child grows vertically (with or without growth hormone supplement to treat growth hormone deficiency), but intervention requires consultation with a nutritionist and endocrinologist.
+Since patients with ROHHAD do not increase their breathing adequately during physical exertion, it is important to recommend only modest exertion until safe parameters have been established by a physician based on end tidal carbon dioxide and pulse oximetry monitoring during exercise.

 The hypothalamic dysfunction seen in these patients must be evaluated and treated by a pediatric endocrinologist.
-Since patients with ROHHAD have variable hypothalamic abnormalities it is important that their care be individualized to meet their particular needs.
+Since patients with ROHHAD have variable hypothalamic abnormalities, it is important that their care be individualized to meet their particular needs.
 These treatments may include hormone replacement, a strict fluid intake regimen, and other measures designed to make up for a dysfunctional hypothalamus.
+Growth hormone administration on the basis of failed stimulation testing has not been shown to improve body composition and use of dopamine agonist to normalize prolactin levels has not been shown to modify the clinical course.

-One of the main challenges in ROHHAD is the control of breathing deficit, with the goal of optimization of oxygenation and ventilation.
-At some point all children with ROHHAD require artificial ventilation during sleep, though signs of hypoventilation may not occur immediately after onset of the rapid weight gain.
-Awake ventilatory needs will vary.
-Many patients with ROHHAD can be managed with mask ventilation and bi-level positive airway pressure (BiPAP) at night only, but a subset requires 24 hour/day mechanical ventilation.
-These patients are treated by surgically creating a temporary opening in the throat (tracheostomy) into which a small tube (tracheostomy tube) is inserted, and through which the patient is then mechanically ventilated.
-These children require a mechanical ventilator at home (with a back-up ventilator, pulse oximeter, end tidal carbon dioxide monitor, and power generator) as well as experienced registered nursing care 24 hours/day.
-Other assistive breathing techniques such as diaphragm pacing may have limited success due to the obesity associated with ROHHAD.
+One of the main challenges in ROHHAD is the control of breathing deficit that is typically unapparent at the time of the rapid-onset weight gain, but seems to worsen with advancing age in many children.
+Some children may initially need artificial ventilation during sleep only, then progress to need for continuous support (awake and asleep).
+From the beginning, the key goal is optimization of oxygenation and ventilation.
+Many patients with ROHHAD can be managed with mask ventilation and bi-level positive airway pressure at night only (but provided with an actual mechanical ventilator); those children requiring 24 hour/day mechanical ventilation will need a tracheostomy (surgically creating a temporary opening in the throat into which a small tracheostomy tube is inserted), through which the patient is then mechanically ventilated.
+These children require a mechanical ventilator at home (with a back-up ventilator, pulse oximeter, end tidal carbon dioxide monitor, and power generator) as well as experienced registered nursing care ideally 24 hours/day.
+Other assistive breathing techniques such as diaphragm pacing may have limited success due to the obesity associated with ROHHAD, but should be considered in select patients.

 In terms of ANSD, individuals with ROHHAD are at risk for severely low heart rates (bradycardia).
-If long pauses in the heart beat (asystole) are found to be longer than 3 seconds, then a cardiac pacemaker implantation would be necessary.
-Their lack of temperature control requires careful regulation of ambient temperature.
-Ophthalmologic findings including pupillary or other ocular abnormalities should be evaluated by an ophthalmologist.
+Their lack of temperature control requires careful regulation of ambient temperature and attention to reduced body temperatures.
+Ophthalmologic findings including pupillary or other ocular abnormalities (such as “lazy eye”) should be evaluated by a pediatric ophthalmologist.
 Often, chronic constipation due to gastrointestinal motility dysfunction can be symptomatically treated with stool softeners.
-Lastly, tumors of neural crest origin, thought to be a form of anatomic (as opposed to physiologic) ANSD, require surgical removal and should be treated in consultation with an oncologist.
+Lastly, tumors of neural crest origin, thought to be a form of anatomic (as opposed to physiologic) ANSD, require surgical removal and should be treated in consultation with a pediatric oncologist.
+To date, surgical removal of the neural crest tumors have not interrupted the unfolding of the ROHHAD phenotype nor induced recovery from the ROHHAD phenotype.

 A high index of suspicion, early detection, and aggressive conservative intervention are critical to optimizing neurocognitive outcome.
-If inadequately treated, the affected individuals will likely suffer neurocognitive compromise and sudden death.
+If the diagnosis of ROHHAD is delayed and/or if the clinical symptoms are not anticipated and adequately treated, the affected child will likely suffer neurocognitive compromise and be at heightened risk for sudden death.
 If treated conservatively and followed comprehensively, individuals with ROHHAD can have a good quality of life.
-It remains unknown if optimally managed children with ROHHAD will have a normal life span.
+It remains unknown if optimally managed children with ROHHAD will have a normal life span, but the anecdotal observation of improved breathing while awake with advancing age is remarkably heartening.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: